StatisticsNZ/population-explorer/build-db/doc/builder-perspective.md

 This document outlines the approach to building the Population Explorer datamart.
 It should be read in conjunction with the accompanying "Population Explorer datamart - user perspective" which outlines the datamart's structure, defines the variables in each table, etc.

+Most of the documentation for this project is in comments for each relevant script.
+This document is only to provide an overview.

 ## Overall approach

 The datamart is built In the `IDI_Sandpit` database on the `wtstsql35` server.
 The SQL scripts that build the database all refer to the `pop_exp_dev` schema in `IDI_Sandpit`, but the datamart is rarely built in that actual schema.
 Instead, there are four schemas that can hold copies of the datamart: